 HR Excellence in Research Award

-SOAS successfully applied for the European Commission’s HR Excellence in Research Award (March 2012 round) and as such our commitment to the development of our researchers has been recognised.
-We successfully submitted our two-year review plan for assessment in 2014 and successfully underwent a more rigorous re-accreditation process in 2016 and 2020.
-The HR Excellence in Research Steering Group has monitored progress and developed the action plans, approved by Research and Enterprise Committee.
-SOAS is joined by over 120 other UK institutions in holding this award which is an important mechanism for implementing the Concordat principles.
+SOAS successfully applied for the HR Excellence in Research Award (March 2012 round) and as such our commitment to the development of our researchers has been recognised.
+We successfully submitted our two-year review plan for assessment in 2014 and successfully underwent a more rigorous re-accreditation process in 2016, 2020 and 2022.
+The HR Excellence in Research Steering Group has monitored progress and developed the action plans, approved by the Research and Knowledge Exchange Committee.

 Planning and outlining the institution-wide support for research staff for the ten-year review is summarised in the following progress report and action plans: